-If the child is in contact with the electrical current, don't touch him or her until you turn off the source or the circuit breaker.
+If the child is in contact with the electrical current, don't touch them until you turn off the source or the circuit breaker.

 Check to see if the child is still breathing.
 If the child isn't breathing, call or send someone to call 911 and start cardiopulmonary resuscitation (CPR).

-Cover the burned area with a sterile gauze bandage or clean bed sheet.
+Cover the burned area with a sterile gauze dressing or clean bed sheet.

 Be aware that a child may go into "shock" after an electrical burn.

-Don't give your child anything to eat or drink.
+Don't give the child anything to eat or drink.

-Place the child on his or her back, unless a neck or back injury is suspected.
+Place the child on their back, unless a neck or back injury is suspected.
 If neck or back injury is suspected, don't move the child until paramedics or emergency medical help arrives.

-If the child has vomited or has a serious injury to the face or mouth area, you may place the child on his or her side.
+If the child has vomited or has a serious injury to the face or mouth area, you may place the child on their side.

-Keep your child warm with blankets or extra clothing, but don't use a heat source to warm him or her.
+Keep the child warm with blankets or extra clothing, but don't use a heat source to warm them.

-Raise your child's feet and legs if your child does not have a back or neck injury.
+Raise the child's feet and legs if the child does not have a back or neck injury.
 Use a prop or pillow to keep the legs raised.

-Take your child to the ER if they bite an electrical cord and get a small burn at the corner of their mouth.
+Take the child to the ER if they bite an electrical cord and get a small burn at the corner of their mouth.
 These burns can be very dangerous and are often much deeper than they look.
 These burns can severely bleed for hours or even days after the injury.